 What Is The Magnetosphere?

-Plasma is ionized gas, and because the charges move, they generate currents.
+Plasma is an ionized gas, and because the charges move, they generate currents.
 Those currents generate magnetic fields.
-The magnetosphere is the extended magnetic field that is from the earth.
-Then is deformed greatly through interaction with the plasma that comes from the sun.
-It’s called the solar wind, which deforms the earth’s magnetosphere into a long tail like a comet’s tail.
+The magnetosphere is the extended magnetic field from the Earth.
+Then, it is deformed greatly through interaction with the plasma that comes from the sun.
+It’s called the solar wind, which distorts the earth’s magnetosphere into a long tail like a comet’s tail.

 Earth’s magnetic pole is located where the magnetic field lines are perpendicular to Earth’s surface.
 However, it’s a complicated and rather dynamic planet because of this.
 The magnetic poles are not necessarily fixed at the same location.
 They tend to wander.